davidyu8/gouda-group-project/README.md

     • Cover and stir for 3 minutes.
     • Add the oil in a small bowl and add the tomatoes, and cut into small mixing bowl.
     • Add the remaining mixture over the meat and st

-# Conclusion
-We really enjoyed designing and implementing this project.
-The recipe finder is useful because it can draw upon a huge reservoir to make recipe suggestions in response to detailed user requests.
-If you want to use up a specific set of ingredients that will expire soon, this function provides a way to quickly obtain only the recipes that satisfy that constraint.

-The recipe generator was quite fun as well.
-It was really cool to see that our model could learn English and recipe-specific language with just a couple hours of training, and also simultaneously funny to see the clear culinary genius that it had learned as well.